 Multiple surgeries offer no relief for teenage athlete

 We recently received an update from a young patient who received six Prolotherapy treatments to her knee during the Spring-Summer of 2010.
-Although the patient noted only marginal improvements in her knee pain and symptoms during each visit, after completing her Prolotherapy treatments, her knee proceeded to dramatically improve over time.
+Although the patient noted only marginal improvements in her Knee Pain and symptoms during each visit, after completing her Prolotherapy treatments, her knee proceeded to dramatically improve over time.
 After a complicated history with multiple surgeries, Prolotherapy was the answer to getting her life back.

 Complications Following ACL and Meniscal Repair Surgery

 When MG came to Caring Medical in spring 2010, she was feeling quite hopeless regarding her situation.
 Prior to her injury she was an extremely active teenager, but now after multiple surgeries she was still in severe pain and unable to resume her favorite activities.
 MG loved hiking, soccer, tennis, snowboarding, and wakeboarding.
 At age 15, MG suffered an ACL tear and a meniscal tear in her knee and she underwent surgery to repair those structures.
 Her post-surgical recovery was complicated by an infection, which required her to have another surgery and a PICC line in place for a couple months to receive long-term antibiotic therapy.
 As time went on, MG did not experience the pain relief and results she had hoped for and two years after her first two surgeries, she underwent another knee surgery to remove a Cyclops lesion that was a result of a complication with her ACL reconstructive surgery.
 A Cyclops lesion is a localized area of scar tissue that occurs in 1-9.8% of patients after ACL surgery when the new ligament begins to fray and bundles into a knot.
 Due to its location, this localized area of scar tissue can inhibit full extension.
+See our article on ACL injury.

 Young patients like MG are one reason why we are so passionate about helping young people avoid knee surgery.
 After the last surgery, MG was unable to run and play the sports that she loved because her knee continued to be extremely painful with prolonged weight bearing activities.
 She began to feel isolated from her athletic friends and her unresolved knee pain started to negatively impact her outlook on life.
 MG had been using Non-Steroid Anti-Inflammatory Drugs (NSAIDs) for the past three years to help control her pain following the surgeries, but the NSAIDs weren’t able to help get her back to the sports she loved.
 Not only did she continue to have significant knee pain after the surgeries, but she now also experienced hypersensitivity in her knee, as her knee was extremely painful to the touch.
 She also reported a periodic, aggravating numbness throughout her entire lower leg, foot, and big toe.
 Just going to the mall was a painful and disappointing experience for MG.
 Her knee pain would keep her up at night and she felt increasingly depressed over her limitations.